gibuselli/gibuselli/README.md

 # {Hello} 👋

-:bowtie: Hi, my name is Giovani Buselli, I'm a <b>Software Developer</b> from São Paulo, Brazil.<br>
+:bowtie: Hi, my name is Giovani Buselli, I'm a <b>Software Developer</b> from São Paulo, Brazil. <br>
-25 years old and it's been 2 years since I discovered my passion for technology. <br>

-Currently, I'm a Back End Developer, working in projects with Java, Spring and Quarkus in the Cloud Architecture team. <br>
+Currently, I'm a Software Engineer, working in projects with Java, Spring and Kafka. <br>
-I'm also interested in Mobile Development, therefore I like to create some nice app projects with Kotlin and Android Studio.
+Also, I'm on a Degree in a Bachelor of Information Technology. <br>

 ### Make sure you visit my <a target="_blank" href="https://gibuselli.github.io/portfolio/">Portfolio!</a>

 **Some facts about me:**

-* :mortar_board: Computer Engineering graduation student.
+* :mortar_board: Bachelor of Information Technology graduation student.
-* :closed_book:    Book lover.
 * :guitar: Bass, drums & guitar player.
 * :kimono: Kung Fu practitioner.
-* :question: I also got a Journalism graduation and a 2 years' experience as a Human Resources Assistant and Subtitle Translator.
+* :game_die: I love playing games and tabletop RPG

 **Technologies I study:**

 * Java
 * Kotlin
-* Python
+* Kafka
-* MySQL
+* SQL
 * Spring Framework
 * Quarkus Framework
-* Android Studio

 <!--
 **gibuselli/gibuselli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.